Yurman/University/readme.md

 - Branch `task-10` DAO layer was created.
 - Branch `task-11` DAO layer was rewrote using Spring JDBC.
 Checkstyle and surefire maven plugins were added.
 - Branch `task-12` Service layer was created.
-- Branch `task-13` Logging and exception handling was added
+- Branch `task-13` Logging and exception handling was added.
+- Branch `task-14` Basic UI was added.
+- Branch `task-15` Possibility to add, edit and remove entities was added.
+- Branch `task-16` Data Source server configuration was added.

 ## Author